Skip to main content

 “Am fine, umm… tell Dadabhai to talk to Bhaijaan once, he’s kind of freaked out.”
 Ajabdeh’s heart skipped a beat.
 Freaked out!
 Of course!
 What if … She took a heavy breath and sighed, making Shakti frown on the other side.

 “Ajabdeh?
-Is something wrong?” he asked worried.
+Is something wrong?” he asked, worried.

 “No. No!
-Endings again” she shrugged.
-“Am bad at those.”
+Endings again,” she shrugged.
+“I'm bad at those.”

-“Don’t worry your new one will be a great success too!”
-Shakti smiled “We do know it!”
+“Don’t worry, your new one will be a great success too!”
+Shakti smiled, “We do know it!”

-“What’s it called Jija?”
+“What’s it called, Jija?”
 Heer’s voice rang behind his “Ask her Kunwarsa.”

 “Umm… Relationships…” Ajabdeh had smiled.
 She had least expected a few years before that she would be releasing a book on this.

-“Woah!” there was a hint of a smirk in Shakti’s voice.
+“Whoa!”
+There was a hint of a smirk in Shakti’s voice.

-“Umm… I gotta go, Shakti, I will get back to you tonight.”
+“Umm… I gotta go, Shakti.
+I will get back to you tonight.”
 She had hung up before he said goodbye.
 She had seen Pratap walk in.

 “Something is amiss.”
-Shakti almost whispered making Heer frown.
+Shakti almost whispered, making Heer frown.

 Ajabdeh had never doubted Pratap’s commitment to her.
 Never did the thought of him leaving her for a better option come to her mind.
 She had seen girls give him attention at parties.
 She had seen him enjoy some at pubs.
 But never did it ever bother her.
 Sometimes the way they touched his arm made her jealous.
 That was the time she walked up to him with a smile that claimed him as hers.
 He never talked of marriage as well, and they were happy in their own space.
 They had lived in the present.
-From holidays to weekends they rarely planned ahead.
+From holidays to weekends, they rarely planned ahead.
 And she liked it that way.
 At times, she would read to him, and he would give his feedback.
 She appreciated those.
-Then at times, in between work, they had grabbed a private lunchtime at home.
-Working in the same place which was home, made Ajabdeh feel at ease.
+Then, at times, in between work, they had grabbed a private lunchtime at home.
+Working in the same place, which was home, made Ajabdeh feel at ease.
 Working hours were never her kind of thing.
-As for Pratap, she could sense at times, after fights, there was insecurity in his eyes.
-Perhaps a fear to lose her.
+As for Pratap, she could sense, at times, after fights, there was insecurity in his eyes.
+Perhaps a fear of losing her.
 She had hugged him on those occasions.
 He was part of life that now came as easily to her as her breath.
 Heer’s marriage made Ajabdeh miss her sister.
 But Pratap had slowly and effortlessly filled in the place of a protector and listener.
 She was never afraid to speak out to him.
 And she liked the kind of effort he often put into his occasional night outs and gifts.
 But now, things would change.
 The thought scared her.
 She did not know how to face him with her thoughts placed in the right words.

 “Wha…” he had opened his mouth as soon as she disconnected the call.